tjido/ControlCharts/README.md

 # ControlCharts
-"Visualizing a disruption using control charts" - research by Shingai Manjengwa
+"Visualizing a disruption using control charts" Research concept by Shingai Manjengwa (Twitter: @Tjido)